heremaps/gluecodium/docs/lime_idl.md

   generated code. _Annotation_ does not need to be prepended with `@`. _Annotation_ can contain parameters, e.g.
   `@Java(Attribute="Deprecated(\"It's deprecated.\")")`.
 If some of the parameters are string literals, their enclosing quotes need to be backslash-escaped, as in the example.
+  * **PositionalDefaults**: marks a struct to have additional constructors simulating optional positional parameters in Java.
+Can only be applied to a struct that has at least one field with a default value.
+Please note that combining this attribute with internal (see `Visibility` above) fields is not supported.
   * ~~**Builder**~~: **deprecated**.
 Marks a struct type to have a "builder" pattern generated in Java.
 * **@Swift**: marks an element with Swift-specific behaviors: